 Colistimethate injection is used to treat bacterial infections in many different parts of the body.
-It belongs to the group of medicines called antibiotics. colistimethate works by killing bacteria or preventing their growth.
+It belongs to the class of medicines called antibiotics that works by killing bacteria or preventing their growth.
 However, colistimethate will not work for colds, flu, or other virus infections.

 Before Using colistimethate

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For colistimethate, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to colistimethate or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.